Duncan Hawthorne: Career

 Duncan joined the power industry in Scotland with the South of Scotland Electricity Board as an apprentice at the Cumbernauld Training Centre, and spent time at some of the SSEB power stations.
 He held engineering and managerial posts at Hunterston B, which during this period was vested with Scottish Nuclear.
-Upon the formation of British Energy he joined the head office organization in East Kilbride.
+Upon the formation of British Energy, he joined the head office organization in East Kilbride.

 North America and Bruce Power Formation

 Duncan headed to North America as part of AmerGen, a joint venture which included British Energy, in Philadelphia.
-It was while in North America he joined Dr. Robin Jeffery (the deputy chairman of British Energy) in the formation of Canagen based in Toronto, as part of the British Energy organisation to become part of the Canadian electricity setup.
+It was while in North America he joined Dr. Robin Jeffery (the deputy chairman of British Energy) in the formation of Canagen based in Toronto, as part of the British Energy organization to become part of the Canadian electricity setup.
 It was this that led to the formation of Bruce Power.

 Duncan was part of the executive team throughout the Bruce Nuclear acquisition, the formation of Bruce Power and the development of the company's current partnership structure with the Cameco Corporation, TransCanada Corporation, BPC Generation Infrastructure Trust, a trust established by the Ontario Municipal Employees Retirement System, the Power Workers’ Union and The Society of Energy Professionals.

 Horizon Nuclear Power

-He was a Non Executive board member of Horizon Nuclear Power based in UK.
+He was a non-executive board member of Horizon Nuclear Power based in the UK.

-However in March 2016, it was announced that Duncan would take up the post of CEO as of the 1 May 2016.
+However, in March 2016, it was announced that Duncan would take up the post of CEO as of the 1 May 2016.

 Awards and recognitions

-Duncan has participated in Canadian and international organisations related to the electricity industry.
+Duncan has participated in Canadian and international organizations related to the electricity industry.
 He is Chair of the Canadian Nuclear Association (CNA), In 2013, Duncan was elected as the President of WANO (World Association of Nuclear Operators).
-He is a member of Canada Defence Science Advisory Board.
+He is a member of Canada Defense Science Advisory Board.
+He was elected a Fellow of the Royal Academy of Engineering in 2021.